+Option Description

+н x > A

+The event occurs when the value of the assigned process variable (x) is greater than the setpoint (Setpoint A), endpoint not included.

+LO x < A

-Option Description HI x > A The event occurs when the value of the assigned process variable (x) is greater than the saturate (Saturation A), and rejet not included.
-LO than the setpoint ( Setpoint A ), endpoint not included.
-The event occurs when the value of the assigned process variable (x) is less than the setpoint ( Setpoint A ), endpoint not included.
+The event occurs when the value of the assigned process variable (x) is less than the setpoint (Setpoint A), endpoint not included.

 IN $A \le x \le B$

-Option Description The event occurs when the value of the assigned process variable (x) is in range, that is, between Setpoint A and Setpoint B , endpoints included.
-OUT $x \le A$ or $x \ge B$ The event occurs when the value of the assigned process variable $(x)$ is out of range, that is, less than Setpoint A or greater than Setpoint B, endpoints included.
+The event occurs when the value of the assigned process variable (x) is in range, that is, between Setpoint A and Setpoint B , endpoints included.

+OUT $x \le A \text{ or } x \ge B$

+The event occurs when the value of the assigned process variable (x) is out of range , that is, less than Setpoint A or greater than Setpoint B , endpoints included.

 - 3. Assign a process variable to the event. - 4.
 Set values for the required setpoints. - For HI and LO events, set Setpoint A. - For IN and OUT events, set Setpoint A and Setpoint B. - 5.
 Optional: Configure a Discrete Output to switch states in response to the event status. - 6.
-Optional: Specify the action or actions that the transmitter will perform when the event occurs. - With the display: OFF-LINE MAINT $\rightarrow$ OFF-LINE CONFG $\rightarrow$ IO $\rightarrow$ CH C $\rightarrow$ SET DI $\rightarrow$ DI ACT - With ProLink III: Device Tools $\rightarrow$ Configuration $\rightarrow$ I/O $\rightarrow$ Action Assignment - With a field communicator: Configure → Alert Setup → Discrete Events → Assign Discrete Action
+Optional: Specify the action or actions that the transmitter will perform when the event occurs. - With the display: OFF-LINE MAINT \rightarrow OFF-LINE CONFG \rightarrow IO \rightarrow CH C \rightarrow SET DI \rightarrow DI ACT - With ProLink III: Device Tools → Configuration → I/O → Action Assignment - With a field communicator: Configure \rightarrow Alert Setup \rightarrow Discrete Events \rightarrow Assign Discrete Action